intelligent002/micro-service-zoo/readme.md

 # What is that repository?

-Since registering on GitHub, I have been deeply involved in a variety of projects.
+During my technological career, I have been deeply involved in a variety of projects.
 Unfortunately, none of these projects are publicly available due to their proprietary nature.
-Many of them include work on sensitive or classified applications, including some in the military domain.
+Many of them include work on sensitive or classified applications, including the military domain.

 As a result, I am unable to showcase these projects here.